hilal0000/DynamicObjectAPI/README.md

         Product requires Name, Price.
         Payment requires Amount, PaymentMethod, PaymentDate, Status.
     Field Validation: Required fields for each object type are checked before saving.
 If any required field is missing, the creation process is halted with an error message.
-    Optional Sub-Objects: Users can add related sub-objects to a master object (e.g., a Payment for an Order).
+    Optional Sub-Objects: Users can add related sub-objects to a master object.
 Sub-objects are optional but will also undergo required field validation if present.
     Transaction Support: Object creation is wrapped in a transaction to ensure all or nothing operations.
 If an error occurs, all changes are rolled back.

 2- CRUD Operations: